MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_todo_list.md

 - [ ] Establish image optimization workflow

 ### Next Steps
-1. Complete article draft for Big-Block Alternatives article
+1. Complete the draft for Big-Block Alternatives article
-2. Review and prioritize next batch of articles
+2. Identify multimedia needs for Big-Block Alternatives article
-3. Begin work on highest priority new article (10 Rare Muscle Cars)
+3. Review and prioritize next batch of articles
 4. Establish publishing platform and workflow for completed articles